What is gout?

 It's important to see your doctor even if the pain from gout has stopped.
-The uric acid buildup that caused your gout attack may still be irritating your joints and could eventually cause serious damage.
+The uric acid buildup that caused your gout attack may still be irritating your joints.
+It could cause serious damage over time.
 Your doctor can prescribe medicines that can prevent and even reverse the uric acid buildup.

 Exams and Tests

-- A joint fluid analysis (arthrocentesis) to see whether uric acid crystals are present.
+- A joint fluid analysis to look for uric acid crystals.
 This is the only certain way to diagnose gout.

 - A medical history and physical exam.

 - A test to measure levels of uric acid in blood.

 - A test to measure levels of uric acid in urine.